BRONZE "LYING INDIAN" AFTER EDOUARD DROUOT

 Bronze sculpture of a native American in brown and green patina after Edouard Drouot.
 It represents a long-haired native American dressed in a hairy loincloth and a feathered headdress lying on the ground.
 His distant gaze seems focused as he closes his hand on his bow.
 The terrace is treated as earth covered with vegetation and is signed E.DROUOT.
 The whole rests on a rectangular base in green marble.
 This representation is a cast after a plaster model presented in 1913 at the Salon.

-Size of base: 49 cm x 16.5 cm
+Base dimensions: 49 cm x 16.5 cm

 20th century, Circa: 1920

-Dim: W: 52cm, D: 16,5cm, H: 23cm.
+Dim: W: 52cm, D: 16.5cm, H: 23cm.

 Dim: W: 20,5in, D: 6,5in, H: 9,1in.